obiwanjacobi/NRestGen/README.md

 Allow for and indirection that allows mapping from resource types to internal data types.
 Allow to not generate for Mediatr.
+Generate a StartUp helper/extension that has the correct config calls for setup.
+    IServiceCollection.AddNRestGen() and IEndpointRouterBuilder.AddOData()

 ### Mediatr